mahoney1/test/extend_multi_org_3_orgs-amended.md

     |_____| |_| \_| |____/

-PLEASE NOTE: the last `chaincode query` result may return a `Query result is invalid` message (and therefore you may not see this banner currently) - you can ignore this particular 'invalid' message for now (as a return value in the script isn't producing the right return value, even though the query is actually successful).
-Any other result will likely indicate some issues with running the script in your environment.
+PLEASE NOTE: the last `chaincode query` result may return a `Query result is invalid` message (and therefore you may not see this banner currently) - you can ignore this particular 'invalid' message for now (a 'check' in the script isn't producing the right return value, even though the query is actually successful).
+Any other result, will likely indicate some issues with running the script in your environment.

-This 'EYFN' {{site.data.conrefs.hlf_full} script adds 2 peers for Organisation 3 and performs the requisite steps to join the existing `mychannel` channel successfully.
+This 'EYFN' {{site.data.conrefs.hlf_full} script adds 2 peers for Organisation 3 ('Org 3') and performs the requisite steps to join the existing `mychannel` channel successfully.
 Next,  we need to add Org 3's own Fabric CA server, so that an Org 3 admin is able to issue identity certificates for Org 3 identities (and which are mapped to participants in Composer, which we'll see later).

-2.Check that a `docker-compose-ca3.yaml ` has been created in the current directory and contains the 'keyfile' information - something like that shown below: (Rob - this will be removed just FYI - merely verification)
+2.Check that a `docker-compose-ca3.yaml ` has been created in the current directory and contains the 'keyfile' information - something like that shown below: (Rob - this will be removed for reasons already known just FYI - merely left for verification)

         version: '2'